google/gov-meetings-made-searchable/README.md

 #### create-word-list
 This is a container that creates a list of words from the Google Speech API responses that will be used for creating a word cloud.

+#### generate-wordcloud
+This is a container that creates a word cloud image in PNG format from a list of words stored on Google Cloud Storage.